Debbie Stabenow

-Stabenow was reelected to Senate in 2006, 2012 and 2018.
+Stabenow was reelected to Senate in 2006, 2012, and 2018.
 She became the state's senior U.S. senator upon Carl Levin's retirement in 2015.
 Stabenow chaired the Senate Agriculture Committee from 2011 to 2015 and again since 2021.
 She became chair of the Senate Democratic Policy Committee in 2017.
 At the start of the 118th Congress, Stabenow became the dean of the Michigan congressional delegation, upon the retirement of Representative Fred Upton.
-In January 2023, she announced that she would not seek reelection in 2024.
+On January 5, 2023, she announced that she would not seek reelection in 2024.